AnJunHao/pas/README.md

 ### Asynchronous Operations

 Use the `Async` function to execute a function in parallel.
-It takes a function and its arguments, which can include other Promises.
+It takes a function and its arguments, which can include other Promises or nested Promises.
+Dependent Promises or nested Promises are resolved automatically.

 ```go
 import "github.com/AnJunHao/pas"